morgant/basiliskiivm/README.md

 Each `.BasiliskIIVM` directory contains all the configuration settings & data (including disk images) needed to run BasiliskII.
 This makes it very easy to move, backup, or run multiple individual VMs.
 Each directory contains:

 * The BasiliskII `.basilisk_ii_prefs` preferences/configuration file.
+* A `.basiliskii.pid` file which exists & contains the PID of the active instance, when running.
-* The ROM file
+* The ROM file.
-* Any number of disk images
+* Any number of disk images.

 LICENSE
 -------